Audio Hijack 3.5 Update Adds Support For Broadcasting Audio On Mac

 Streaming Audio Services

 Using the Broadcast block requires an external streaming server, set up outside of Audio Hijack.
-Once you configure Broadcast to send audio out to an external server, listeners will be able to tune in to the stream this server provides.
+Once you configure Broadcast to send audio out to an external server, listeners will tune in to the stream this server provides.